e5LA/kotlin-code-collection/CONTRIBUTING.md

 ## 🧪 Tests

 - Every `.kt` file should have a matching test
-- Use **JUnit 5**
+- Use kotlin.test
 - Keep tests minimal but meaningful
-- File and function names should mirror the source file
+- File name should mirror the source file

 ---